wavemaker/docs/learn/how-tos/building-pwa-app.md

 PWA (Progressive Web Application) are web applications that provide a native mobile app experience.
 These applications combine great functionalities and enhanced user experience based on the browser’s capabilities, and works on any platform, including desktop and mobile devices.
 You can develop PWA using web technologies such as JavaScript, HTML, and CSS.

+## When should you use PWA vs Mobile app

+WaveMaker offers creation of two project types: 1) web application and 2) mobile application.
+PWA feature is offered in a web application allowing it to behave closer to native application.
+However, if you like to build a mobile app and get it listed on Google Play or Apple Stores you should create mobile application project instead.

 ### Advantages of Using PWA

 PWAs have many features and benefits that make them more unique compared to traditional web and native apps, including: